BerliozFramework/BerliozDocs/cli.md

 - `--all`
   To clear all contents of cache directory (except hidden items)
 - `...`
   To specify directories name to clear.
+When specific names are provided, all matching directories are cleared, including hidden ones.

 ## Package commands